Diagnosing and treating heart disease without surgery

 - Transposition of the great arteries, treated in some cases with interventional catheterization to increase blood oxygen levels and better stabilize babies before open heart surgery.

-The Herma Heart Center has three times more fulltime pediatric interventional cardiologists on staff than any other heart program in the state, so our care team is always available when needed.
+The Herma Heart Center has more full-time pediatric interventional cardiologists on staff than any other heart program in the state, so our care team is always available when needed.

 Diagnostic cardiac catheterization